TIE Fighter Size

 Perhaps the one and only constant feature among all TIE variants is the iconic octagonal canopy.
 We know that the same parts were crafted for Vader and his wingmates in ANH.
 We also know that the studio Interceptors and Fighters shared the canopy molds in RotJ.
 Photos suggest that the Bombers and Fighters in TESB also shared the same canopy.

-Yeah, that included a few assumptions on my part, but also consider this.
+Yeah, that included a few assumptions on my part, but also consider this in-universe explanation.
 The Empire was all about efficiency and similarity.
 Using the same canopy on all of their TIE models is akin to countries using the same tank chassis for different roles (often with drastic variations).
 Even the reference books suggest that the Interceptor used the same cockpit module as the standard TIE, which is why the laser cannon hardpoints are still there below the canopy.
 So, it's not a huge leap to believe that the Empire would cast one standard canopy to be used on all TIE variants.

 So, how big is the canopy?
 Looking at movie stills, the full-size cockpit sets, and the models, you can see that the canopy is roughly the same height as a human, perhaps a little smaller.
 I would estimate it to be around 1.6-1.7 meters.
 Concept art from Rebels showing a Stormtrooper inside a TIE suggests 1.6 meters for the canopy.
 1.7 meters seems to match the official sizes best.
 1.6 meters matches the Bandai kits the best.
 It's worth noting that a difference of .1 meters does very little to change the scales of vehicles.